Holding the Man (film): Plot

 On 26 January 1992, Father Woods (Paul Goddard) approaches Tim while at the hospital and tells him he will include Tim during the funeral and refer to him as John's friend so as to not further alienate John's family.
-Tim angrily tells him that they've been together for 15 years and that John is his husband.
+Tim angrily tells him that they have been together for 15 years and that John is his husband.
 John dies shortly after and the funeral is held with students from Xavier College.